gjsrkjjfksn/PrimerDesigner/README.md

 This repository contains the source code for the PrimerDesigner project.
 The main goal of this project is to create an algorithm for primer design for protein synthesis using microarray oligonucleotide probes.
 The algorithm aims to find the most efficient primer set with complete coverage and no cross hybridization risk.
-The program uses a primer graph to represent all valid forward and reverse primer combinations.
-It also uses Integer Linear Programming (ILP) with specific forbidden pair and single path constraints to find the best path in the primer graph.
+It uses a primer graph to represent all valid forward and reverse primer combinations and Integer Linear Programming (ILP) with forbidden pair and single path constraints to find an optimal solution

 ## Requirements